-- help streamline this process for applicants, who can complete a submission themselves without having to use a lawyer.
+- help streamline the process for applicants, who can prepare the community impact assessment themselves without having to use consultants or legal representatives

 - provide more clarity around the requirements, while still allowing the Commissioner to request additional information before making a decision.

-Applicants can also use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.
+Applicants should use the existing Liquor and Gaming Online (LGO) Portal to submit their submission and supporting material related to gaming machine licences.

-While all gaming applications are subject to the same level of scrutiny and rigour around the application will not change, but the level of detail required will be different for each application.
+While all gaming applications are subject to the same level of scrutiny and rigour, the level of detail required will be different for each application.

-Applicants will need to provide evidence they have contacted key stakeholders including:
+Applicants will need to provide evidence that they have consulted key stakeholders including: